nerdial/LaravelCRUD/README.md

 > you can find it in app/mocks/MockUser.php

-in order to create Multiple mocks you can run this command
+in order to create Multiple mocks you can run this command.

 ```sh
 php artisan crud:mock user,company,category